andrei-balescu/learning-courses/freecodecamp.org/dotNET Microservices by Julio Casal/readme.md

 - Teams can't move fast anymore
 - Builds become too slow due to large code base
 - Time to market is compromised due to infrequent deployments and long verification times

+### REST API
+A REST api defines the operations exposed by a microservice.

+A Data Transfer Object (DTO) is an object that carries data between processes.
+The DTO represents the _contract_ between the microservice API and the client.